Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Lascaux version v1.0.1/ReadMe.md

 ## What special with this weapon?

-  - Keep almost all his Unique weapon specificity: very high firerate, variable burst-fire round, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
+- Keep (almost) of all his Unique weapon specificity: very high firerate, variable burst-fire round, shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)
 - Initial damage reduced by 20%, but...
   - FireMode modified to shoot GyroJet Explosive bullet.
   - Shot two GyroJet explosive bullet for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
   - Impact Explosion boosted by Grenade Damage.

 ![Discord Solver - Lascaux Version](https://i.imgur.com/EyebWpL.png "Don't worry guys... even if my screen capture show French text, my mods are in English")